Chasing1020/Chasing1020.github.io/post/database/database-systems/index.md

 >   Page Layout

-Every page contains a headerof meta-data about the page's contents.
+Every page contains a header of meta-data about the page's contents.
 Page Size, Checksum, DBMS Version, Transaction Visibility, Compression Information.

 The most common layout scheme is called slotted pages.
 The slot array maps "slots" to the tuples' starting position offsets.
 The header keeps track of: 1.
 The # of used slots 2.
 The offset of the starting location of the last slot used.

 Each tuple is assigned a unique record identifier.
 Most common: **page_id**+ **offset/slot**, Can also contain file location info.

-Each tuple is prefixed with a headerthat contains meta-data about it.
+Each tuple is prefixed with a header that contains meta-data about it.
 Visibility info (concurrency control), Bit Map for **NULL** values.

 DBMS can physically **denormalize** (e.g., "pre join") related tuples and store them together in the same page.